Schorleftw/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Simple Rock Paper Scissors (1st version without GUI)
+Simple Rock Paper Scissors

-First version done (only usable in terminal)

-Second version with GUI in work
+GUI needs to be polished